dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 >[!note]Not Recommended
 >It is not recommended to manually route a chart unless absolutely necessary.
 Once a chart has been manually routed it will no longer move through workflow automatically.

+ A patient chart will only leave a "You" worklist when one of the following events occurs:

+- The chart is submitted.
+- Save and Route To is selected.
+- The chart is reconciled or released from CDI.
+- The chart is processed under Physician Coding workflow rules.
+- The chart matches a Custom Workflow after a save.
+- The chart contains a closed audit and is saved after review.

+If a chart appears to leave the worklist unexpectedly, review the chart's workflow history, routing

+### Understanding When a Patient Chart Leaves a "You" Worklist

+The "You" queue is designed to display patient charts that currently require action from a specific user.
+In most cases, charts will remain on the worklist until the user completes an action that either routes the chart elsewhere or indicates that work on the chart is complete.

+There are several system-defined events that will cause a patient chart to automatically leave a user's "You" worklist.
+Understanding these events can help users determine why a chart is no longer visible in their queue.

+#### Chart Submission

+When a user submits a patient chart, the system considers the assigned work complete and removes the chart from the user's "You" worklist.
+Submission is the most common method by which a chart exits the worklist and typically indicates that the chart is ready for the next step in the workflow.

+#### Save and Route To

+Users may choose to route a chart directly to another user, worklist, or workflow destination by selecting Save and Route To.
+When this action is performed, ownership of the chart is transferred according to the routing instructions, and the chart is removed from the current user's worklist.

+#### CDI Reconcile or Release Actions

+When a patient chart is reconciled or released from CDI, the system treats these actions similarly to a chart submission.
+Because these actions indicate that CDI review activities have been completed, the chart is removed from the user's "You" worklist.

+#### Physician Coding Workflow

+Charts assigned to users functioning as Physician Coders follow a specialized workflow.
+As part of this workflow, charts may automatically leave the "You" worklist based on physician coding rules and processing logic.
+This behavior is expected and differs from standard coding workflows.

+#### Custom Workflow Processing

+Whenever a user saves a patient chart, the system evaluates any configured Custom Workflow rules before applying default workflow behavior.

+If the chart meets the criteria of a custom workflow, the chart is immediately routed according to the custom workflow configuration.
+Because the chart has been assigned to a new workflow destination, it is removed from the user's current "You" worklist.

+For this reason, if a chart appears to leave the worklist after a simple save action, users should verify whether the chart qualifies for a custom workflow rule.
+In most cases, the chart's removal is the result of successful custom workflow processing rather than an issue with the default workflow configuration.

+#### Closed Audit Processing

+A chart may also be removed from a "You" worklist if it contains a closed audit.
+The system assumes that when a user opens a chart with a closed audit and subsequently saves the chart, the audit has been reviewed and no further action is required.

+Because the audit-related work is considered complete, the chart is automatically removed from the user's worklist following the save action.